syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/FAQ/General/How-to-activate-a-particular-docked-control.md

 ---
 layout: post
-title: How to activate a particular docked control
+title: How to activate a particular docked control | WindowsForms | Syncfusion
 description: How to activate a particular docked control
 platform: WindowsForms
 control: DockingManager